New Bridge Medical Center

 Bergen New Bridge Medical Center (previously known as Bergen Regional Medical Center) is an acute and long-term care hospital located in Paramus, New Jersey, US.
+With 939 beds, it is the largest hospital in the state and fourth largest publicly owned hospital in the United States of America.
 The hospital campus also houses a nursing home and a mental health facility.
+It has been ranked a top hospital by Jersey's Best Magazine using rankings from Castle Connolly Medical.